vinu1A23/Python-3d-model-generator/Reports/report_1_libraries.md

 1. Try pytorch3d as it was mentioned in [this medium post](https://medium.com/@alexeyyurasov/3d-modeling-with-python-c21296756db2) that pytorch3d takes 95 % less time than Solidpython2 for fractal calculation.

-2. Try existing  solutions and research on 3d Model generating.
+2. Try existing  solutions and research on 3d Model generation.